red-gate/ks/ks1/ks1.md

     eval $(docker-machine env -u)
     ```

-1. create web Dockerfile
+1. create apps Dockerfile

-    The web docker image is based on the following docker file:
+    The docker image is based on the following docker file
+    File: `./ks1/web/Dockerfile`

     ```dockerfile
     FROM node:8.6.0